rucNick/StreetMed_Web_APP_2.0/README.md

 1. **Download Docker Desktop for Mac**
    - Visit: https://www.docker.com/products/docker-desktop
-   - Choose the version for your chip:
+   - Choose version for your chip (Apple Silicon or Intel)
-     - **Apple Silicon (M1/M2/M3)**: Download for Apple Silicon
-     - **Intel Chip**: Download for Intel

-2. **Install Docker Desktop**
+2. **Install and launch Docker from Applications**
-   - Open the downloaded .dmg file
-   - Drag Docker to Applications folder
-   - Launch Docker from Applications
-   - Grant necessary permissions when prompted

 3. **Verify Installation**
    ```bash